 Twenty minutes of laughter a day may not keep the doctor away, but it may help keep your immune system working properly.

-Most peoples' immune systems get used to their own tissue before they are born.
-It does this by turning off the cells that would attack them.
+Most people’s immune systems get used to their own tissue before they are born.
+They do this by turning off the cells that would attack them.
 Autoimmune disorders are when the body mistakenly attacks healthy tissue.
 This is what occurs in people with autoimmune diseases such as:

 These diseases are treated with drugs that suppress the immune system.